Director of Nursing

 Due to COVID-19, most of College of Marin's operations and instruction are taking place remotely until further notice, with the exception of positions deemed essential.
 At this time, applicants should be prepared that, if selected to interview for a position at the College, all interviews will be held remotely.

+The College of Marin, located in Kentfield, CA, in partnership with the national search firm Scott Healy & Associates, is seeking a dynamic and innovative Director of Nursing.
 Reporting to the Assistant Superintendent/Vice President of Student Learning & Success, the Director of Nursing serves as the first-line administrator and program planner for a variety of instructional and learning support services related to the College's Nursing Education Department.
 The Director of Nursing is responsible for overall leadership and management of departmental programs and fostering an equity-minded, collaborative environment to facilitate program and student success.
 Responsibilities include budget development and management, curriculum development, faculty and staff supervision and evaluation, and directing the program per Board of Registered Nursing requirements.
 The Director is responsible for advancing the College's mission, implementing College policies, and assuring compliance with all applicable accreditation requirements, education codes, and state/Federal laws.

 College of Marin strives to embrace diversity in all forms; it strives to be an inclusive community that fosters an open, enlightened and productive environment and demonstrates sensitivity to and respect for a diverse population.